SHUR1K-N/RARNinja-RAR-Password-Cracking-Utility/README.md

-# RARNinja: The RAR Password Cracking Utility
+# RARNinja: RAR Password Cracking Utility

 ## Description & Usage
 A dictionary attack implementation, that takes the following as input: